Characters: Friendship Is Magic: The Princesses

 - Power Incontinence: She exhibits a touch of this when she gets worked up, given the Dramatic Thunder and gathering stormclouds that kick in every so often.

 - Power Makes Your Voice Deep: French dub only.
-When she uses the Royal Canterlot Voice, her voice drops in pitch by a few octaves, making her sound virtually identical to Nightmare Moon (which might explain why everypony were scared of her during her introduction, including the mayor).
+When she uses the Royal Canterlot Voice, her voice drops in pitch by a few octaves, making her sound virtually identical to Nightmare Moon.

 - Promotion to Opening Titles: As of Season 4, she's standing beside Celestia when she receives the picture of Twilight and her friends.